 ...

 DIFFERENT SPECIES: There are a handful of different tick species in the United States such as the Blacklegged “Deer” tick, American Dog Tick, and Lone Star Tick.
 (The CDC is a great resource for maps showing each species' distribution across the United States.
-Click here if you would like to visit the CDC website for further information on the regions where ticks live.)
+Click

 ...